-The second release candidate (RC2) of the proposed Forth 2012 standard (download) was released for public review on 13 November 2013.
-This is a three month review period, the committee will meet in March 2014 to review any comments received.
+The third release candidate (RC3) of the proposed Forth 2012 standard (download) was released for public review on 28 September 2014.
+This is a one month review period, the committee will meet in November 2014 to review any comments received.
 Formal comments on the proposed standard should be posted to the Forth 200x mail list.

 There is a public archive of previous drafts.
 These documents are available as PDF and in some cases the LaTeX source is also available.